ramirezjag00/rails-alpha-blog/README.md

 # alpha-blog

-### This app is one of the course projects of Ruby on Rails Course in Udemy
+### 1 of the 4 COURSE PROJECTS FROM ['The Complete Ruby on Rails Developer Course' by Rob Percival & Mashrur Hossain](https://www.udemy.com/the-complete-ruby-on-rails-developer-course/)

-### This app shows basic CRUD using Ruby on Rails
+### This blog app shows how to do CRUD using Ruby on Rails

 #### [Production](https://alpha-blog-n00n3xx.herokuapp.com/)